jeffylepatan/aezcribcms/SETUP_GUIDE.md

 ## 🔐 Security Considerations

-1. **JWT Token Security**
-   - Tokens expire after 7 days
-   - Stored securely in HTTP-only cookies
-   - HTTPS enforced in production
+1. **Session-Based Authentication**
+   - Uses Drupal's built-in session management
+   - More secure than JWT for this use case
+   - Automatic session expiration

 2. **CORS Configuration**
+   - Built into the custom module
    - Only allows specific origins
    - Credentials supported for authentication